lawliet89/rocket_cors/README.md

 If you are using Rocket 0.3, use the `0.3.0` version of this crate.

+There is a minimum version of Rust nightly required.
+This is usually higher than whatever Rocket requires plus more if the dependent crates require other features.

 ### Nightly Rust

 Rocket requires nightly Rust.
 You should probably install Rust with